 Protein bars and powder

 Now that I had my sorted piles, it was time to have fun!
 I received so many amazing containers from “The Container Store” and I knew that they were going to bring me the look and functionality I had been hoping for!
-I began placing these pieces in the pantry with a purpose.
+I began placing these pieces in the pantry with a purpose (don’t miss at the end of this post, all products are linked for your convenience).

 With four children, foods they enjoy need to be on the lower shelves and not breakable.